Nil-Andreu/leads-manager/README.md

 - provider: which will make it possible to use Redux with React.

 We use this Provider as a tag inside of the App.js, which will take as a prop the store.

+When we call an action that changes the state, it will be shown in the Diff part of the Redux DevTools.

+We will work in the index.js of reducers, and for the moment we will lead with the leads.
+So we import the leads and put them inside of combineReducers as an object.
+This reducer is one that we are going to create also.